chrgavalas/data-projects/docs/NBA-refereeing/index.md

 ![](Distribution-of-incorrect-calls.png)

-## Much criticize but refs got better this year
+## Much criticize but refs still get it mostly right

 The report for each game is released typically the next day and is intended to provide extra transparency around debated calls.
 But despite the good intentions it wasn’t positively accepted by neither the referees nor the players.